area4lib/area4/README.md

 ## **Documentation** [can be found here](https://area4.readthedocs.io/en/stable/) <-------

-For help/troubleshooting see our [wiki](https://github.com/RDIL/area4/wiki).
+For help/troubleshooting see our [support information](https://github.com/RDIL/area4/wiki).